|Don’t have time to read the full article? Here are the highlights|

 Based on this head-to-head comparison of TouchBistro vs Upserve, it’s clear that both providers offer best-in-class POS systems that help restaurateurs run better and more efficient businesses.

 However, this comparison also reveals that each provider clearly has its own strengths and weaknesses.
-Overall, Upserve is best suited to enterprise-level FSRs in need of a system with robust and customizable reporting functions.
+Overall, Upserve POS is best suited to enterprise-level FSRs in need of a system with robust and customizable reporting functions.
 These types of businesses will be able to afford Upserve’s high subscription fees, and will appreciate the lengthy list of third-party integration partners and open API.

 While TouchBistro may not be equipped to handle the needs of multi-venue FSR chains, TouchBistro is the better all-around POS solution for independent restaurants for the following reasons: